puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ## Windows System Prerequisites

  - PowerShell 5 which is included in [Windows Management Framework 5.0][wmf-5.0].
-PowerShell v5 is currently in limited preview, so the above link may change after official release.
+PowerShell v5 is currently in [production preview](http://blogs.msdn.com/b/powershell/archive/2015/08/31/windows-management-framework-5-0-production-preview-is-now-available.aspx), so the above link may change after official release.

 ## Setup